artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 > not even if right before his eyes some enemy brought down
 > a brother or darling son with a sharp bronze blade.
 > ~ (4.218--25)

+In Odysseus' speech to the princess Nausicaa, he describes the ideal marriage:

+> "And may the good gods give you all your heart desires:
+> husband, and house, and lasting harmony too.
+> No finer, greater gift in the world than that...
+> when man and woman possess their home, two minds,
+> two hearts that work as one.
+Despair to their enemies,
+> a joy to all their friends.
+Their own best claim to glory."
+> ~ (6.180--4)

 *All quotations are taken from Robert Fagle's 1996 excellent translation of the* Odyssey. *Line numbers are approximate.*